-The ASCOT code [37] is employed to resolve the transport and acceleration of fast ions.
+The ASCOT code [35] is employed to resolve the transport and acceleration of fast ions.
 ASCOT offers different methods to compute the Hamiltonian motion of minority species in tokamaks and stellarators.
-Its newest version, ASCOT5 [13], is a full rewrite in C, that uses OpenMP + MPI to leverage the capabilities of modern multi-threaded CPUs single-instruction multiple-data (SIMD) processes.
+Its newest version, ASCOT5 [13], is a full rewrite in C, that uses OpenMP + MPI to leverage the capabilities of modern multi-threaded CPUs singleinstruction multiple-data (SIMD) processes.
 In this work, we employed the full-orbit approach to simulate the fast-ion orbits, solving the equation of motion with a realistic three-dimensional description of the tokamak wall, enabling studies of fast-ion losses.
 The coupled effect of the fast ions on the electromagnetic perturbation, due to wave-particle interaction, is not considered in ASCOT.
-The effect of Coulomb collisions between the fast ions and the background plasma is disabled as the slowing-down time scales are above an order of magnitude higher than those simulated here.
+The effect of Coulomb collisions between the fast ions and the background plasma is disabled as the slowing-down time scales are around two orders of magnitude higher than those simulated here.
 The markers are tracked in a time-dependent electromagnetic field, whose interpolator has been coded up in ASCOT5 during the course of this work [27].
-The electromagnetic perturbation computed with MEGA from AUG shot #33616 at t = 7.2 s is provided as an input to the time-dependent module, enabling the assessment of the fastion transport and acceleration during an entire ELM cycle.
+The electromagnetic perturbation computed with MEGA from AUG shot #33616 at t = 7.2 s is provided as an input to the time-dependent module, enabling the assessment of the fast-ion transport and acceleration during an entire ELM cycle.

-The birth distributions of the 8 beams in AUG are modelled with the ASCOT5 particle generator, BBNBI5 [38], using 6 million markers for each beam.
-Each beamline, whose injection geometries and energies are described in section 2, provides a different birth profile in radius and pitch angle.
-Respectively, the initial energy fractions are 0.65%, 0.25%, 0.1% for primary, half and third injection energy from box 1 and 0.62%, 0.29%, 0.09% from box 2.
-The NBI-birth markers are first tracked in a separate ASCOT simulation with the MHD-quiescent equilibrium to filter out the NBI prompt losses.
+The birth distributions of the 8 beams in AUG are modelled with the ASCOT5 particle generator, BBNBI5 [36], using 6 million markers for each Each beamline, whose injection geometries beam. and energies are described in section 2, provides a different birth profile in radius and pitch angle.
+The NBI-birth markers are tracked in the MHD-quiescent equilibrium to filter out the NBI prompt losses.
 This makes it possible to isolate the effect of the ELM on the fast-ion distributions.
 The filtered distributions are then tracked during the unshaded time window of figure 5(a).
 As discussed, this time window is artificially stretched to 1.0 ms, to obtain an ELM growth rate and duration more comparable to the experiments.
-The computed markers are launched altogether at the beginning of the ASCOT simulation to study the cumulative effect of the perturbation on the NBI-birth distribution.
 The ASCOT results show that, overall, 0.37% of the total markers are lost due to the ELM perturbation, corresponding to 0.40% of the total power, in agreement with FIDA measurements [19].
 The patterns of the ELM-induced losses (excluding prompt losses) are shown in figure 6(a), projected onto the toroidal (φ) and poloidal (θ) angles on the wall.
 Apart from the lower divertor, the ELM-induced losses are mainly hitting the limiters near the midplane at the low field side, suggesting a strong impact from the ballooning structure of the perturbation.
-Simulations carried out with a 2D wall, thus avoiding any protuberance, show that the ELMinduced losses, whose projection in $\varphi - \theta$ can be observed in figure 6(b), follow the high-n, field-aligned patterns of the ELM perturbation.
+Simulations carried out with a 2D wall, thus avoiding any protuberance, show that the ELM-induced losses, whose projection in $\varphi - \theta$ can be observed in figure 6(b), follow the high-n, field-aligned patterns of the ELM perturbation.
 This result can be explained by the filamentary-like structure of the losses observed experimentally, as this pattern will populate different FILD probes in different times of the ELM crash.
 In these simulations, all the beams have produced similar patterns on the fast-ion losses, although the beams with lower pitch angles (passing orbits) produce slightly more losses.